Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

 ![](docs/ml_performance_metrics.png)

 # Bugs
-- When I first Deployed me project to Heroku the slug size was higher than 500MB which meant the project couldn't be deployed.
+- When I first Deployed my project to Heroku the slug size was higher than 500MB which meant the project couldn't be deployed.
 - So in order to correct this I added the following the ```.slugignore file```
     - *.ipynb